viper-development/apps.viperdev.io/index.markdown

 ---
 layout: page
-title: Get your App MVP Done for 3000Eur
+title: Create your App for 3000Eur
 ---

 Your App.